The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Conformal Time Analysis of -Dependent Corrections to the gCS Condensate

-This is nothing other than the corresponding wave equations of chiral GW linear polarizations of \cite{Dorlis:2024yqw}, expressed in terms of the rescaled scale factor $a^\lambda$ \eqref{arescale}.
-Following the canonical quantization approach of that work, then, in the evaluation of the gravitational CS condensate for weak $\dot b$, leads to \eqref{RCSconformal2} in the text.
+{ } or, equivalently { } We rescale $\frac{1}{\tilde{a}} = \frac{\sqrt{1-\lambda\kappa^2 \dot{b}^2}}{a}$ (cf. \eqref{arescale}) and get { } which, upon~expanding, becomes { } This is nothing other than the corresponding wave equations of chiral GW linear polarizations of~\cite{Dorlis:2024yqw}, expressed in terms of the rescaled scale factor $a^\lambda$ \eqref{arescale}.
+Following the canonical quantization approach of that work, then, in~the evaluation of the gravitational CS condensate for a weak $\dot b$, leads to \eqref{RCSconformal2} in the~text.